overkillwtf/folon-steamdeck-installer/README.md

 This script performs the following actions:

--	Downgrades the Steam version of Fallout 4 to a working version.
+-	Downgrades the Steam version of Fallout 4 to the right version (pre-NextGen).
--	Installs GOG, so that you can install Fallout: London
+-	Installs GOG, so that you can then download Fallout: London
--	Automatically moves the necessary files to the correct path.
+-	Automatically moves the necessary files to the correct paths.

 Note: Right now, this script applies [the optimized .ini](https://github.com/krupar101/f4london_steam_deck_ini) by @krupar101